y3ll0wlife/Discord-Testers/Safari Work/safari-specific-bugs.md

 # Safari-Specific Bugs for Discord
+## List is outdated and Safari keyboard navigation bugs are put on hold, don't interact with this
 ✅ = 1 Approval
 ❌ = 1 Denial